-- Must pass fifteen (15) credits in Science. - Must select Physical Education each year and pass four (4) semesters in Physical Education for (10) credits.
-AFJROTC, Dance, Band, or Show Choir may be substituted each year for this requirement.
-This requirement may be waived only by the Head of School for documented medical excuse, for critical course conflicts, or for other extenuating circumstances. - Must select Health Education A in the ninth (9th) grade and Health Education B in the tenth (10th) grade.
+- Must select Health Education A in the ninth (9th) grade and Health Education B in the tenth (10th) grade.
 Both health courses (2.5 credits each) must be passed for a total of five (5) credits.
-AFJROTC, Dance, Band, and Show Choir may be substituted each year for this requirement. - Must fulfill the standard requirement of ninety (90) credits of which at least twenty (20) credits must be earned in the senior year. - Must pass the MCAS exam in ELA, Mathematics and Science.
+AFJROTC, Dance, Band, and Show Choir may be substituted each year for this requirement. - Must fulfill the standard requirement of ninety (90) credits. - Must pass the MCAS exam in ELA, Mathematics and Science.